 Our Beliefs About Student Behavior

 Hawkswood School believes that all behavior has a purpose and a message.
-Whether a student has autism, or other developmental or multiple disabilities, our job as educators is to understand and interpret each child’s unique attempts at communication and shape a functionally-based equivalent response.
+Whether a student has developmental disabilities or multiple disabilities, our job as educators is to understand and interpret each child’s unique attempts at communication and shape a functionally-based equivalent response.